A man looks up at thought bubbles above his head showing different foods, considering a diet change for ankylosing spondylitis.

-Five Things I Learned About Dietary Change for AS
+Five Things I Learned About Dietary Change for Ankylosing Spondylitis

-Gluten-free, paleo, dairy-free, nightshade-free, starch-free, GAPS...if there’s a diet recommended for AS, I’ve probably tried it.
+Gluten-free, paleo, dairy-free, nightshade-free, starch-free, GAPS...if there’s a diet recommended for ankylosing spondylitis, I’ve probably tried it.

 It was the beginning of some self-experimentation that would span many years.
 Some ways of eating worked for a while then tapered off, others moved me forward quite dramatically and others made no measurable difference.

-When diet is the only treatment strategy there will be zero room for error
+1. When diet is the only symptom management strategy, there will be zero room for error

 I have found that focussing on diet alone is a pretty unforgiving approach.
-I learned this the hard way when I gave up on exercise, medication, supplements and mindset in favor of strict dietary protocols.
-If I strayed even slightly my symptoms would flare.
-I believe dietary change works best as part of a bigger lifestyle approach, not a single solution.
+I learned this the hard way when I gave up on exercise, medication, supplements, and mindset in favor of strict dietary protocols.
+If I strayed even slightly from my diet, my symptoms would flare.
+I believe diet change works best as part of a bigger lifestyle approach, not a single solution to managing ankylosing spondylitis.

-The most effective dietary changes are those that focus on healing, not just symptomatic relief
+2. The most effective diets are those that focus on healing, not just symptomatic relief

-I found that some restrictive diets were effective for me but as soon as I relaxed even a little bit I would flare up again.
-I got the greatest long-term benefits from diets that had a focus on healing the gut (these removed common irritants and toxins and added in fermented foods, healthy fats, lots of vegetables and nutrient dense animal foods like broths and organ meats).
+I found that some restrictive diets were effective for me, but as soon as I relaxed even a little bit I would flare up again.
+I got the greatest long-term benefits from diets that had a focus on healing the gut.
+These diets remove common irritants and toxins and add in fermented foods, healthy fats, lots of vegetables and nutrient dense animal foods like broths and organ meats.

-If dietary change is too restrictive and misery-making it will undo most of the potential benefit
+3. If your diet makes you miserable, it will undo most of the potential benefit

-Being unhappy, stressed out or socially isolated because of diet defeats the purpose because our emotional state is closely tied to our physical health.
+Being unhappy, stressed out, or socially isolated because of your diet defeats the purpose.
+Our emotional state is closely tied to our physical health.
 I found it was important to not push myself too hard for too long with extreme changes.

-Not all diets recommended for AS work for everyone with AS
+4. Not all diets recommended for AS work for everyone

-We share a diagnosis but we are still all living in very different bodies and everyone responds differently to dietary change.
+We share a diagnosis, but we are still all living in very different bodies.
+Everyone responds differently to diet change.
 I found it most helpful to learn to listen to my body and figure out what was right for me, regardless of what others’ experiences had been.

 This might mean making small, doable changes over time.
-It might mean looking for other ways to relieve symptoms (such as medication) in addition to giving dietary change a go.
-Being kind to yourself might also mean deciding that dietary change is not right for you and moving on to explore other treatment options.
+It might mean looking for other ways to relieve symptoms (such as medication) in addition to giving diet change a go.
+Being kind to yourself might also mean deciding that a diet change is not right for you and moving on to explore other treatment options.

-In general, I feel that diet can be a game changer for people with AS and is well worth exploring.
-I also fully acknowledge that it’s not the right path for everyone and what works for me may not work for others.
+In general, I feel that diet change can be a game changer for people with ankylosing spondylitis and is well worth exploring.
+I also fully acknowledge that it’s not the right path for everyone.
+What works for me may not work for others.

-After years of trial and error I’m really glad to have found what works for me and am always eager to support others with AS who want to try diet.
+After years of trial and error, I’m really glad to have found what works for me and am always eager to support others with ankylosing spondylitis who want to try changing their diet.
 For many people, it’s a valuable addition to the toolkit for reducing symptoms and feeling better.

 Featured Forum